Alpelx/Console-Bank-Management-System/report/pages/problem-definition.md

     - This will allow more number of accounts and transactions of the system to be handled in this growing system.

 2. **Security:**
-Avoid unauthorized entry and ensure data integrity.
+    - Avoid unauthorized entry and ensure data integrity.

 3. **User-friendliness:**
-    -An intuitive interface assists in easy navigation and allows the user to administer the system without hardship.
+    - An intuitive interface assists in easy navigation and allows the user to administer the system without hardship.
     - Error messages and instructions are visible and clear to the user.

 4. **Reliability:**